rhviana/sdia/faq/01-core-assumptions/faq-01-core-assumptions.md

 This document is part of the **Gateway Domain‑Centric Routing (GDCR)** framework and represents original architectural work authored by Ricardo Luz Holanda Viana.
 Reuse, adaptation, and distribution are permitted only with proper attribution.
 Any derivative or equivalent architectural implementation must reference the original work and associated DOI.

 -----------------------------------

-Routing is only the visible tip; the value is the **consistent semantic model across all layers**.